 Unsupported Errors

 It may not be possible to translate some queries between certain dialects.
-For these cases, SQLGlot emits a warning and proceeds to do a best-effort translation by default:
+For these cases, SQLGlot may emit a warning and will proceed to do a best-effort translation by default:

 import sqlglot